 What is Zone 2 Training?
 It’s simple.
-When we exercise we live longer, healthier lives.
-We experience less risk for diabetes, heart disease, Alzheimers and yes even cancer.
+Those of us that exercise live longer, healthier lives.
+We have less risk for diabetes, heart disease, Alzheimers and yes even cancer.
 We essentially all know this to some degree.
 But what constitutes “exercise”?
 Let’s look at one simple aspect of exercise which is “exertion” measured as heart rate.

 First, we should calculate your maximal heart rate using the following equation:

 - 220 – age = maximum heart rate.

 This is merely a physiologic guess based on solely age and could be way off if you are in great shape.
 It also doesn’t account for genetic differences as some people run a lower or higher baseline resting heart rate.
 But let’s use a 50-year-old man as our example for the sake of demonstration.
 220 – 50 = 170.
 No this doesn't mean a 50-year-old man will die if he exceeds 170 beats per minute and no he won’t have a heart attack either.
 Yes, this is safe to exercise towards.
 The 170 mark is simply setting expectation of what is possible.
 Most people will never push themselves hard enough to ever see 170.
 If you do then congrats . . . you are a bad ass.

 Zone 1 training: This is nothing more than “activity” for most people.
 If you work a job with heavy lifting or if you are doing yard work you might get your heart rate into this zone.
 For those of you who say “walking is my exercise” just know that this is barely exercise and will not contribute greatly to longevity.
 That's doesn't mean you should stop walking but consider elevating your game a bit.

 - 50-60% of your Max - so in our example for a 50 year old this would translate to 85 to 102 beats per minute.
 Not very difficult.